ropensci-archive/PackageDevelopment/CONTRIBUTING.md

 look at `ctv::check_ctv_packages` report and fix missing packages.

 ### Utils
-After a successful `make`, two other tools may be useful:
+After a successful `make`, two other steps may be useful:
 * spell checking
 * link checking